Steamcord/steamcord-docs/src/index.md

 ### Configuring an Organization

-Navigate to the [dashboard](https://steamcord.io/dashboard) and select the appropriate organization from the side nav.
+Navigate to the [dashboard](https://steamcord.io/dashboard) and select your organization.
 If no organization exists, you will be prompted to create one.

 Ensure your organization is configured correctly.
 Pay special attention to the `Subdomain` setting, as it is the identifier players will see when they use your Steamcord site.